-10. Explanation of how the school will meet the needs of gifted students, English language learners, and other at risk students.
-Includes details of the school's process for identification and service of these students.
+10. Describe how the school will meet the needs of gifted, at-risk children, English language learners by explaining the proposed school's process for identification and service of these students.

 Gifted Students

 We recognize that some students may possess exceptional gifts and talents and should be granted the direction, time, encouragement, and resources to maximize their potential.
 The school will work with parents, students, and the community to identify gifted and talented students from all backgrounds.